lalitghimire/aws-cdk-cognito-federated-stack/README.md

 # cognito user pool with google authentication support.
 A simple project to create cognito user pool using aws cdk which can be deployed to the aws amazon cloud service.
 Amazon Cognito is aws service which provides authorization and authentication.
 A user pool is a user directory in Amazon Cognito.
 With a user pool, users can sign in to web or mobile app through Amazon Cognito.
+This user pool also allows to create users using google login.

 # This is a project for TypeScript development with CDK.